tdavidson/feedback/README.md

 I decided to share the survey on Github because I wanted to make it easy for anyone to copy and create their own, adding their own questions and ideas to it.

-You can read the survey questions and structure [here on Github](https://github.com/tdavidson/feedback/blob/master/survey), and you can copy the live form [here on Google Docs](https://docs.google.com/a/taylordavidson.com/forms/d/1JCJXVDlNChe54IJxOSoaas64vH0xX8kvzb-uja6WYxM/edit).
+You can read the survey questions and structure [here on Github](https://github.com/tdavidson/feedback/blob/master/survey).

 Enjoy.